Kikuji Kawada

 Kikuji Kawada (川田 喜久治, Kawada Kikuji) is a Japanese photographer.
 He co-founded the Vivo photographic collective in 1959.
 Kawada's books include Chizu (The Map; 1965) and The Last Cosmology (1995).
 He was included in the New Japanese Photography exhibition at the Museum of Modern Art, New York in 1974 and was awarded the Lifetime Achievement Award from the Photographic Society of Japan in 2011.

 Life and work

 Kawada co-founded the Vivo photographic collective in 1959 with Akira Sato, Eikoh Hosoe, Ikko Narahara, Akira Tanno and Shomei Tomatsu.
-Sean O'Hagan described it as having "broke the traditions of photojournalism and landscape photography, leading it towards a more experimental, often polemical form."
+Sean O'Hagan wrote that "broke the traditions of photojournalism and landscape photography, leading it towards a more experimental, often polemical form."